 Overview

-The Large Bottle Opener is a modification of the popular assistive device: “Bottle Opener for Arthritis” (Bottle Opener for Arthritis - Makers Making Change).
-This device is a simple, low-cost, 3D-pintable handheld tools to help those with arthritis, limited finger dexterity or other related disabilities open the screw-on caps on large caps with a diameter of approximately 48 mm.
-These caps are commonly seen on 1.89 L or 3 L juice jugs.
-The Large Bottle opener allows users to remove or screw on the lids of these jugs with a small squeeze on a large, rounded gripping surface.
+The Bottle Opener is a simple, low-cost, 3D-printable handheld tool to help those with arthritis, limited finger dexterity or other related disabilities open or close plastic screw-on caps on various beverage bottles, cleaning products, condiments.
+The bottle opener allows users to remove or replace the lids of these jugs with a small squeeze on a large, rounded gripping surface.
+The Bottle Opener has several modified versions to open different sizes of containers.
+The different sizes are named by the approximate diameter of the caps they can open in millimeters.

 Usage

 Slide the toothed gripping surface on top of the lid of the container, then while squeezing the handle to grip the lid, twist either the container or the device to remove or screw on the lid.